VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 - VY256 Miner (non-adblock version)
 - Coinhive API tracking
 - WooCommerce Wallet bridge
-- Support for Dashed Slug's crypto API
+- Support for Dashed Slug's crypto API for payouts

 There are plans to include other monetization systems with more games and other activities for site users.
 Keep watching!